jan-cieslik/cancer_informatics/docs/learning_R/loadingdata.md

 ### `read_xml()`

-The XML data may be read via a URL link to the XML site or the file name.
+The XML data may be read via a path or URL to an XML file.
 For this, use the `read_xml()` function:

 ```r